-(6) Changes to Transfers are primarily due to the bulk of capital drawdowns for the Animal Center project occurred in FY 2022.

-(1) Measure C revenues reflect anticipated revenue receipts consistent with Fresno County Transportation Authority approved projects and programs.

-(2) The Safe Neighborhood Parks Tax (Measure P) was certified as passed by the City Council on February 18, 2021 and collection of the special sales tax began July 1, 2021.
-The FY 2023 Proposed Budget reflects twelve months of revenue.
-The revenues generated by the measure will be utilized to fund the specific purposes defined in the ballot measure.

-(3) Federal Intergovernmental reduction primarily driven by the total Emergency Rental Assistance grant budgeted in FY 2022, anticipated remaining activity budgeted in FY 2023.

-(4) Reductions in State Intergovernmental revenue include \$25,000,000 in one time revenues budgeted in FY 2022 for the Fire Regional Training Center Grant and will not be rolled into the FY 2023 Budget as Beginning Balance.

-(5) Local Intergovernmental revenue decreases are attributable to the normal progression of capital projects through their life cycle and the close out of capital projects.
+- (i) Measure C revenues reflect anticipated revenue receipts consistent with Fresno County Transportation Authority approved projects and programs. - (2) The Safe Neighborhood Parks Tax (Measure P) was certified as passed by the City Council on February 18, 2021 and collection of the special sales tax began July 1, 2021.
+The FY 2023 Adopted Budget reflects twelve months of revenue that will be utilized to fund the specific programs defined in the ballot measure. - (3) The Federal Intergovernmental reduction is due to FY 2022 CARES Act funding that will not be carried over in FY 2023. - (4) The State Intergovernmental reduction is due to \$25,000,000 budgeted for the Fire Regional Training Center in FY 2022 that will not be carried over in FY 2023. - (5) The Local Intergovernmental reduction is attributable to the normal progression of capital projects through their life cycle and the close out of capital projects. - (6) Changes to Transfers are primarily due to the bulk of capital drawdowns for the Animal Center project which occurred in FY 2022.

+Total City Resources